 Looking for indoor recess ideas?
-Below, you’ll find indoor games and activities to add to the recess line up when it’s too cold to go outdoors for recess.
-We’ve tried to collate indoor recess games for older kids AND indoor recess ideas for kindergarten and the younger grades.
+Below, you’ll find winter indoor games and activities to add to the recess line up when it’s too cold to go outdoors for recess.
+We’ve tried to come up with indoor recess games for older kids AND indoor recess ideas for kindergarten and the younger grades.
+Some of these ideas work well with traditional indoor recess group activities, and others are better suited for socially distancing during indoor recess, while still allowing kids to move!
 All of the inside recess ideas can be used to add activity and movement when it’s raining or too cold for outdoor recess!

 Indoor Recess Ideas